jwodder/rsrepo/README.md

 topic; in addition, if the package's `README.md` file has a "WIP" [repostatus.org](https://www.repostatus.org) badge, the "`work-in-progress`" topic is added.
-The custom labels used by the `dependabot.yml` file generated by `rsrepo new` are created in the repository as well.
+The custom labels used by the `dependabot.yml` file generated by `rsrepo new` are created in the repository as well, and a `CODECOV_TOKEN` secret is set for GitHub Actions (including for Dependabot).

 The bare name of the repository to create (e.g. `hello-world`, not `octocat/hello-world` or `https://github.com/octocat/hello-world`) can